JosePaumard/code-one-2019-lambda-stream-collector-lab/Readme.md

 The lab is structured as a set of exercises in the form of JUnit tests.
 To complete each exercise, write some code that uses a lambda or new API that enables the test to pass.

+There is a PDF file called `Cheatsheet.pdf` that you can check for the useful information it contains about the patterns, classes and methods you are going to need in this lab.
+Ultimately, you should check the Javadoc.

 #### How to use the lab

 This is the Java 9 branch for Eclipse.
 Use it with a version 9 of the JDK.